Md-Tanvir2034/basicATM/README.md

 # project basicATM
-it is just a basic code i wrote .
-This code has many flaw.
+It is just basic code that I wrote.
+This code has many flaws.
-#Don't use negative number.
+# Don't use any negative number.